Gemstones-related

 Are these responsibly sourced gemstones?
 How?

-Why hasn't this been done before??!
+Why hasn't this kind of ASM-focused program been done before??!

 What is ASM?

 Artisanal and Small-scale Mining (ASM) describes mining done by individuals or small-groups of people who use limited technology to mine the earth.
 It is not a small phenomena: approximately 90% of all mining labor in the world is done by ASM workers.
-It takes place in 80 countries worldwide, and all continents except for Antarctica.
+It takes place in 80 countries worldwide, and on all continents except for Antarctica.
 They produce up to 20% of all gold mined globally each year, 20% of all diamonds, and between 70-90% of colored gemstones (precious and semi-precious).
 While it can be unfairly maligned as 'dirty' and 'chaotic', ASM can be some of the hardest working people that you meet.
 When you meet the miners, one quickly changes any preconceptions.
-And an estimated 30% of ASM are women.
-Tanzania, Uganda, Kenya, Zimbabwe, Ethiopia, Malawi, Madagascar, and Ghana have particularly high numbers of women miners.
+An estimated 30% of ASM are women.
+Tanzania, Uganda, Kenya, Zambia, Zimbabwe, Ethiopia, Malawi, Madagascar, and Ghana have particularly high numbers of women miners.

 Are there labor unions or trade associations involved in Moyo Gems?